House of the Dragon Letter Reviews: Episode 2

-Shane Ryan and Josh Jackson review Game of Thrones each week in a series of letters.
+Shane Ryan and Josh Jackson review House of the Dragon each week in a series of letters.

+First things first, I want to congratulate House of the Dragon for distilling the entire fate of any and all poor people in the extended Song of Ice and Fire universe into a single scene at the start of episode three, “Second of His Name.”
+I’m talking about the guy getting eaten by crabs who is absolutely thrilled to see Prince Daemon riding in and torching the Triarchy with his dragon, utterly convinced that he’s staring at his salvation.
+And then, the dragon lands on him and kills him, and neither the dragon nor Daemon nor anyone with any power in Westeros or the Free Cities or anyone will ever think about him again.
+It reminds me of the scene in the GoT finale when Sam suggests democracy for the seven kingdoms and everyone has a good laugh.
+The peasants and paupers and peons are grist for the mill, no matter what qualities they like to project onto their betters, and nowhere is that shown more succinctly than a man going from a slow death to a fast death as power changes hands.

+Okay.
+Time to focus.
+This episode is largely about a hunt for the second name day of young Aegon, and the underlying drama behind it all is whether this child will one day be king, or if Viserys will stick to his guns and pick Rhaenyra.
+Otto Hightower and the rest of his allies are doing their utmost to convince Viserys that all the omens point to the boy, and it almost works—as he admits later, he “wavers.”
+And yet, it all culminates with the promised white stag appearing before Rhaenyra, and Viserys giving her his full endorsement, with the caveat that she really needs to just marry someone and have kids already.

 Shane,